unnatibshah/Customer_Segmentation_and_Behavioral_Analysis/README.md

 #### Customer Purchase Patterns

 We analyze customer purchase patterns within each segment, identifying common product categories, purchase timing, and average transaction values.
+    Question: What are the common product categories that customers purchase?
+        Answer: This analysis identifies the product categories that are frequently purchased by customers within each segment.

+    Question: What is the timing of customer purchases?
+        Answer: We analyze when customers tend to make purchases, which helps identify purchase timing patterns.

+    Question: What is the average transaction value for customers in each segment?
+        Answer: This analysis provides insights into the average transaction value for customers within each segment, helping to understand their spending habits.

 #### Customer Lifetime Value (CLV)

 We calculate the CLV for each customer segment by projecting future revenue based on historical data.
+    Question: What is the projected future revenue from each customer segment based on historical data?
+        Answer: CLV is calculated for each customer segment by projecting future revenue based on their past transaction history.

 #### Recommendation Engine

+    Question: How can we suggest products to customers based on their past purchase behavior?
-We implement a simple recommendation engine that suggests products to customers based on their purchase history and the behavior of similar customers.
+        Answer: A simple recommendation engine is implemented to suggest products to customers based on their purchase history and the behavior of similar customers.

 ## Project Structure